Advisers to India's Modi dream of a Thatcherite revolution

 The Congress party's rural job scheme is credited with lifting rural wages and reducing migration to cities.
 But critics, including Panagariya, believe the jobs it created - such as maintaining irrigation ponds and village roads - were unproductive.

-These ideas have found traction in Modi's circle of advisers, who propose tying such programmes to skills training and putting employees to work on building highways or sanitation projects.
+These ideas have found traction in Modi's circle of advisers, who propose tying such programs to skills training and putting employees to work on building highways or sanitation projects.

-Others in the group propose doing away altogether with dozens of centrally funded programmes.
+Others in the group propose doing away altogether with dozens of centrally funded programs.

 The parallels with Thatcher don't end with economics.